ESC

 Space

-rocket test launch site on the Black Sea in Sinop Province; the 2021 national space program called for the establishment of a space port; has reportedly discussed building a rocket launch site in Somalia or using a sea-launch facility for future space launch vehicles (2024)
+rocket test launch site on the Black Sea in Sinop Province; constructing a rocket launch facility in Somalia (2025)

 Terrorism